zachartrand/Chess/README.md

 and then modified to work with the objects that I created.
-Unlike Eddie's program, this one uses objects as the pieces and board elements whereas his pieces and board are just text and a list of lists.
+Unlike Eddie's program, this one uses objects as the pieces and board elements whereas his pieces and board are text and a list of lists, respectively.